Budget

 Step 9 - City Council Establishes Tentative Budget

-Per state statute, the City Council adopts a Tentative Budget, which sets a legal ceiling or maximum for the Final budget.
+Per State statute, the City Council tentatively adopts a budget.
+The tentative budget sets a legal ceiling or maximum dollar amount for the Final Budget.

 Step 10 - City Council Seeks Public Input

-The City Council requests public input during one or more public hearings.
+In addition to comment cards throughout the budget process, City Council publishes notice for public input during one or more public hearings.

 Step 11 - City Council Adopts Final Budget

-Step 12 - Departments Review Progress toward Achieving Plan Desired Outcomes
+Step 12 - Departments Review Progress Toward Work Plan Outcomes

-Departments review their progress toward achieving their plans’ desired outcomes.
-They determine what assisted them in exceeding performance targets or what contributed to not achieving departmental goals.
-They decide on actions to build on success or correct steps in the process to meet goals in the future.
+Departments review progress towards achieving desired outcomes from their Annual Work Plan, evaluating the factors that enabled them to exceed performance targets or what factors prevented them from achieving departmental goals and objectives.
+They decide on actions to build on success or to correct steps in the process to meet future goals.

 The adoption of the budget by the City Council sets the maximum expenditures that can be made during the fiscal year.
 The dollar amount is set based on the anticipated activity during the time period.
 Much of the activity not related to personal services is presented to the City Council for review and consideration before it is acted upon.
 Some examples are: construction contracts, purchase contracts, service contracts over a set amount, agreements to accept grant funds and intergovernmental agreements with other governmental entities.